Jinso-o/migration-guide-ebook/01_motivation.md

 ## Self-Evaluation: Pipeline Migration Readiness Scorecard

 At this point, you’ve heard the cautionary tales and the enticing benefits.
 But how do you know if **you** should migrate now?
 Every organization is at a different stage.
 To help you evaluate your pipeline’s readiness (and your team’s appetite) for a migration to dlt, use this simple scorecard.
-It’s a set of Yes/No (or 1–5 scale) questions to honestly ask yourself and your team:
+It’s a set of Yes/No/Unnessasry questions to honestly ask yourself and your team:

 1. **Maintenance Burden:** Is your team spending a lot of time on routine pipeline maintenance?